MarioVquero/PlayingWIthReact/README.md

-# Getting Started with Create React App
+# Testing place for React

+just wanted to play with creating a coin flipper

+.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts